 EPEC is a public policy think tank that is independent of a specific religious denomination or political party.
-Because EPEC is a free and independent public policy think tank , its financial support comes from generous donors.
+Because EPEC is a free and independent worldview and public policy think tank , its financial support comes from generous donors.
 Please give to make EPEC successful in accomplishing its mission.

 To become the premier Evangelical public policy center by reshaping the public debate on ethical and political issues into a more biblically orthodox and truly virtuous direction, away from the spirit of the age and towards the eternal standards of revealed truth.